adventure-thailand.com banner

 What is the best way to travel between cities in Thailand?

 Domestic flights are the fastest and often very affordable via carriers like Thai AirAsia or Bangkok Airways.
-For a more scenic and sustainable 2026 experience, the SRT sleeper trains (especially the #9 or #10 “Special Express” cars) are excellent for the Bangkok-Chiang Mai route.
-Always book train tickets 30 days in advance as they sell out quickly.
+For a more scenic experience, the SRT sleeper trains, especially the Number 9 or Number 10 Special Express cars, are excellent for the Bangkok to Chiang Mai route.
+Always book train tickets at least 30 days in advance as they sell out quickly during peak season.
+For destinations not served by rail, 12GO is the most reliable platform for securing VIP bus tickets across all major intercity routes.

 How do I book ferries and buses in Thailand?